 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-During aperiodic SST operation, an SST AP signals explicit permission of SST STA transmissions during each single (short) beacon interval in which SST operation is activated by transmitting the SST element.
-During periodic SST operation, an SST AP signals permission of SST STA transmissions over multiple (short) beacon intervals through the transmission of the RPS element with the Channel Indication Presence bit equal to 1 and the Periodic RAW Indication bit equal to 1.
+During aperiodic SST operation, an SST AP signals explicit permission of SST STA transmissions during each single beacon interval or short beacon interval in which SST operation is activated by transmitting the SST element.
+During periodic SST operation, an SST AP signals permission of SST STA transmissions over multiple beacon intervals or short beacon intervals through the transmission of the RPS element with the Channel Indication Presence bit equal to 1 and the Periodic RAW Indication bit equal to 1.

-Periodic SST operation shall follow the procedure in 9.49.2 (Aperiodic SST operation) with the additional requirement that the SST AP shall transmit at least one RPS element with the Channel Indication Presence bit set to 1 and the Periodic RAW Indication bit set to 1 preceding the first (short) beacon interval during which SST operation is permitted and no SST element shall be transmitted.
+Periodic SST operation shall follow the procedure in 9.49.2 (Aperiodic SST operation) with the additional requirement that the SST AP shall transmit at least one RPS element with the Channel Indication Presence bit set to 1 and the Periodic RAW Indication bit set to 1 preceding the first beacon interval or short beacon interval during which SST operation is permitted and no SST element shall be transmitted.
 The periodicity, validity, and start offset of the periodic SST operation are indicated in the Periodic Operation Parameters subfield of the RAW Assignment field of RPS element.
 When the RPS element is used to indicate a periodic SST sounding schedule, the RAW Type subfield of the RPS element is set to Sounding RAW and the RAW Type Options subfield of the RPS element is set to SST Sounding RAW.

 9.50.5.2 Procedure